axeluhl/sailing-analytics/wiki/howto/development/ranking.md

 ### Enabled

 When contigousScoring is enabled, a competitor's rank is adjusted as if all competitors from better fleets were ahead of him.
 Example for LowPoint: effectiveRank = rankInFleet + numberOfCompetitorsInBetterFleets.
 A fleet with a low rank is always better than a fleet with a high rank.
-Except for fleets with rank 0, which are excluded from the ContigousScoring setting and are not affected themself nor do they affect other fleets.
+Except for fleets with rank 0, which are excluded from the ContigousScoring setting and are not affected themselves nor do they affect other fleets.

 Example for contigousScoring = true and crossFleetMergeRanking = false.
 Each fleet consists of 10 competitors.
 Vertical dots indicate that the competitors of the upper fleets come next.